 What is Equity Risk Premium?

 Equity risk premium and the level of risk are directly correlated.
 The higher the risk, the higher is the gap between stock returns and the risk-free rate and hence, a higher premium.
 Empirical data also validates the concept of equity risk premium.
-It proves that in the longer term, every investor will be rewarded for taking higher risk.
+It proves that in the longer term, every investor will be rewarded for taking a higher risk.

 For a rational investor, an increase in risk associated with an investment must be accompanied by a rise in potential reward from that investment for the investment to remain viable.
 For example, if government bonds are giving an investor 6% returns, any rational investor would choose the stock of any company only if it gave more than 6% returns, say 14%.
 Here, 14% – 6% = 8% is the equity risk premium.

 A Risk-Free Asset is an asset whose returns in the future are known with certainty.
 It comes from complete confidence in the issuer of the asset.
 We consider government securities to be risk-free assets.
-The government would, theoretically, never default on the interest and principal payments of it securities.
-It is because the government has the option of self-financing its debt.
+The government would, theoretically, never default on the interest and principal payments of its securities.
+This is because the government has the option of self-financing its debt.
 It can borrow from the central bank or print more currency.
 Hence, risk-free assets are exposed to zero default risk and negligible inflation risk.

 Calculating Equity Risk Premium